 Another thing that The First Years made sure to do is put plenty of signage all over this seat.
 Always read the entire manual when you purchase a new seat – but if you do not have your manual with you, these photos and directions are a huge help.

 To tighten or loosen the harness, you reach in front of the seat and pull on the strap or lift up on the lever.
-This is my favorite way to tighten a harness, but it is not Josh’s.
+This is my favorite way to tighten a harness.
 Also, you can see the red, yellow and green window – that is to show if your seat is reclined properly.
 The red is for forward facing only, yellow and green are for rear facing recline.